hostbuster/NodeFlowLLVM/README.md

 ## NodeFlow: Asynchronous Dataflow Framework

-NodeFlow is a C++ framework for creating and executing dataflow graphs with asynchronous nodes, designed to simulate real-time systems like device triggers.
+NodeFlowLLVM is a C++ framework for creating and executing dataflow graphs with asynchronous nodes, designed to simulate real-time systems like device triggers.
 It compiles flows to standalone executables via LLVM for high performance and portability.
-The demo shows three async inputs (key1, key2, random1) whose values are summed in real-time using ncurses for keyboard input and a background random-number thread.
+The demo shows three async inputs (key1, key2, random1) whose values are summed in real-time using ncurses for keyboard input and an internal timer-driven random source.

 ### Key Features